-Difference Between Operating Income vs Net Income
+Difference Between Operating Income and Net Income

-Both Operating income and net income are important metrics in the financial accounting statements.
-Operating income is the income generated by the day to day operations or in other terms the core activities of a business.
+Both are essential metrics in the financial accounting statements.
+Operating income is the income generated by the day to day operations or, in other terms, the core activities of a business.
 It is calculated after deducting the cost of operations from the total sales.

 Mathematically, it can be expressed as: